 For using the Acela example in the last section, you could take a different train from Trenton to Philadelphia and switch to the Acela there.

 If you have some time or like a challenge, these tips may help you.
-The first step for all of these is to find out where the train became sold out.
+The first step in all of these is to find out where the train became sold out.

-How To Find Out Where The Train Got Sold Out
+How to Find Out Where the Train is Sold Out

 With a bit of digging, you can discover the sold-out point.

 This task takes time but can be worth it.
-All you need to do is enter stops in the app or website until it no longer says sold out.
+All you need to do is try a few stops in the app or website until it no longer says sold-out.

-If you are traveling on a long-distance train, you can find the schedules, thus the stops on the route here.
+If you travel on a long-distance train, you can find the schedules and stops here.

 While this tip could break up your trip, it does take more time and could cost you more.